-On my trip to Hong Kong, earlier this year, the weather wasn’t ideal but that didn’t stop me from eating my way through the city!
+On my last trip to Hong Kong, the weather wasn’t ideal but that didn’t stop me from eating my way through the city!
 If you find yourself in HK and you need recommendations on places to eat, look no further.
-Here are my top spots on Kowloon to fill your belly.
+Here are my favorite foodie spots in Kowloon to fill your belly.

 This was the cutest little cafe with the most delicious treats!
 I stopped here on multiple occasions on the way back to our hotel.
 Address: 2A Hart Ave, Tsim Sha Tsui, Hong Kong.

 We went on this walking food tour even though it was freezing outside.
 Luckily, we were able to warm up with some snake soup and by the time we ended the tour we were so stuffed that we didn’t even notice the cold!
-Read all about our Eating Adventures!
+Read all about our Eating Adventures Food Tour!
 Address: Various locations.

 We went to this bar/restaurant on my 40th birthday and it was the perfect spot for drinks, dinner and the best views around Hong Kong.
 The prices are astronomical but that’s to be expected from The Ritz-Carlton.
 Prices aside, we had an incredible evening of drinking and dancing so if you’re counting pennies just stop by for a drink AFTER you have dinner elsewhere.
 Address: International Commerce Ctr.
 1 Austin Road West.
 Hong Kong.